 Find the right balance between meeting your needs and limiting your load.

-When traveling with your family, the key to packing is finding the right balance between taking everything you need and limiting your load so that you don’t have too much to carry.
+When preparing for family travel, the key to packing is finding the right balance between taking everything you need and limiting your load so that you don’t have too much to carry.
 The general rule — less is better.
 If you are traveling with infants or young children, you’ll want to have the right equipment, such as car seats, but consider renting a crib (which takes up a lot of space) at your destination.
 And although planning is key, don’t fret too much about forgetting something, because chances are you can buy or rent whatever you need at your destination.

 Moms may want to consider carrying a fanny pack or backpack rather than a purse to leave hands free to carry other items, or to hold on to young children’s hands.
 Children can carry their own backpacks, too.
 It’s a good idea not to pack these too full, so that your child won’t complain about the load, and to leave room to pick up treasures along the way.